-For example water is acting as a base, whereas in the other one it is acting as an acid:
+For example water is acting as a base, in one case whereas in the other one it is acting as an acid:

-T T. In 1923, the same year that Bronsted and Lowry proposed their theories, Gilbert Newton Lewis, an American chemist, proposed an even broader definition of acids and bases.
+The Lewis Theory.
+In 1923, the same year that Bronsted and Lowry proposed their theories, Gilbert Newton Lewis, an American chemist, proposed an even broader definition of acids and bases.